Sorbus khumbuensis

-Sorbus khumbuensis is a species of rowan in the Sorbus microphylla aggregate with crimson fruits, turning white.
+Sorbus khumbuensis is a species of rowan in the family Rosaceae.
+It is part of the Sorbus microphylla aggregate with crimson fruits, turning white.
 It has small long-oval shaped leaves with 12-19 pairs of leaflets per leaf.
-It is native to Eastern Nepal, named after the Khumbu area.
+It is native to eastern Nepal, and is named after the Khumbu area.
 This plant is cultivated in parks and gardens as an ornamental plant.